 Kelsie, you have been clear enough.
 I’ll take the first question, which is, can there be a psoas stretch in a pose where there is no hip extension?
 Uh, no. I would say, no. It might get a little more pressure, but stretched in the sense of putting enough length in it that you’re elongating it, in a way that’s going to be sustainable, uh, probably not.

-Now, the part that I need to correct is, if the rectus femoris, and possibly some other hip flexors like adductors, are tight, they are going to pull the pelvis in what we call an anterior tilt, which is down and forward.
+Now, the part that I need to correct is, if the rectus femoris, and possibly some other hip flexors like adductors, are tight, they are going to pull the pelvis in what we call an anterior tilt.
+That is, down and forward.
 The correction is, that that by itself does not create a psoas stretch.
-If anything, that shortens the length that the psoas is between the origin and insertion, so that’s not going to add a psoas stretch.
+If anything, that shortens the length of the psoas between the origin and insertion.
+So, that’s not going to add a psoas stretch.
 Once again, if you’ve opened up the rectus femoris and the other hip flexors enough, then when you lift the hips up, it’s possible that the stretch goes deeper and gets at the psoas.